gnoevoy/Ecommerce_and_Web_Analytics/web_analytics.md

 GROUP BY 1, 2, 3, 4;
 ```

+#### Task 4
+Explore the 'nonbrand' category and extract monthly trends categorized by device type.

 ```sql
 # Task 4
 # Calculate monthly trends for the 'nonbrand' category, segmented by device type.